Table of Contents Hide

 - Delta Dental

 There are other ways to make your Invisalign as convenient and affordable.
 Since aligners are an expensive side of dental health (after all it is orthodontics), the price should not create barriers to achieving an enhanced smile.
 So never give up on that and get straighter teeth and therefore an improved look with the following ways.

 Talk to your orthodontist/dentist for a flexible monthly payment so that you don’t need to pay the whole sum of money at once.
 If possible, your orthodontist can arrange your payment in a period of several months or even years.

-The usual payment plan will be as follow: you should pay a larger amount of deposit upfront and then paying lower amount of installments each month until all the cost is paid off.
+The usual payment plan will be as follow: you should pay a larger amount of deposit upfront and then pay a lower amount of installments each month until all the cost is paid off.

 FSA (Flexible Spending Account)

 By definition, a Flexible Spending Account/arrangement is a tax-free account that you put your money into for your out-of-pocket health costs.

 Some employers offer FSA and therefore you can submit your claim to use its fund for health benefits.

 Since you don’t need to pay taxes on the money you set aside in the FSA, it is a great option for saving money.